 Located within the Appalachian Ski Mountain is the App Terrain Park for freestyle terrain skiers and snowboarders.
 In all there are three terrain parks, highlighted with over 60 rails, boxes, jibs, and jumps.
 The park is built by the riders for riders.

-Plus, it’s the home of the French-Swiss Ski College at App Ski Mountain and is very well respected and a successful ski school program.
+Plus, it’s the home of the French-Swiss Ski College at App Ski Mountain, which is very well respected and a successful ski school program.
+And don’t forget ice skating!
 Here’s what else you need to know about Appalachian Mountain skiing in North Carolina before you go.

 SKI NORTH CAROLINA: APPALACHIAN SKI MOUNTAIN FRENCH SWISS SKI SCHOOL